1970th Quartermaster Company purifies water in support of Super Garuda Shield 25

-U.S. Army Soldiers from the 1970th Quartermaster Company, Illinois Army National Guard, start a water pump as part of the water treatment process during Super Garuda Shield 25 in Baturaja, Indonesia, Aug.
-24, 2025.
+U.S. Army Soldiers from the 1970th Quartermaster Company, Illinois Army National Guard, purify water in support of Super Garuda Shield 25.
 Super Garuda Shield is an annual exercise between the Indonesian National Armed Forces and U.S. military designed to strengthen bilateral interoperability, capabilities and cooperation.
-(U.S. Army photo by Pfc.
+(U.S. Army video by Pfc.
 Seu Chan)

 |Date Taken: